 - 1 teaspoon vanilla extract

 - 2 tablespoons instant coffee dissolved in about 1/4 cup boiling water

 - 3 cups confectioners' sugar

 - 2 sticks unsalted butter, softened 230 grams

 - Preheat oven to 350 degrees F. Grease and flour 2 9-inch round cake pans.

 - In a saucepan, melt chocolate over low heat and add 1/2 cup of buttermilk.
 Whisk until mixture is smooth.
 Slowly add 1 cup of sugar and 1 egg yolk.
 Whisk constantly for 3 minutes or until the custard is thick and smooth.
 Let it cool.

 - Cream butter and brown sugar with an electric mixer.
 Add the 2 egg yolks, one at a time.
 Resift cake flour with baking soda and salt.
 In 3 parts, add flour mixture and 3/4 cup buttermilk, alternating between the two.
 Finally, stir the cooled custard and vanilla into the batter.

 - Beat 3 egg whites until they are stiff but not dry.
 Fold into batter.
 Make sure they are well incorporated, or you will get white streaks in the baked cake.
 Pour into prepared pans and bake for 25-30 minutes or until cake just begins to leave the sides of pans.
 When cool, spread with frosting.

-- In a large mixing bowl, beat softened butter until creamy.
-Gradually beat in cooled milk mixture, vanilla and melted chocolate.
-Frost the cake.
+- Dissolve the coffee in water and let cool.
+In a large mixing bowl, beat softened butter and salt until creamy.
+Gradually beat in confectioners sugar, alternating with cooled coffee mixture.
+Beat and scrape until creamy and smooth.